lucasgdb/useful-dev-tools/desktop-tools.md

 [Docker](https://docker.com) | Easily run local linux-based containers.
 [DockStation](https://dockstation.io/) | Developing with Docker has never been so easy and convenient.
 [Helm](https://helm.sh) | A package manager for kubernetes that allows simple but powerful software installs on a Kubernetes cluster.
-[Jenkins](https://www.jenkins.io/) | Free and Opensource tool that can be used to automate all sorts of tasks releated to building, testing and delivering or deploying software.
+[Jenkins](https://www.jenkins.io/) | Free and Opensource tool that can be used to automate all sorts of tasks related to building, testing and delivering or deploying software.
 [portainer](https://github.com/portainer/portainer) | Portainer is a lightweight management UI which allows you to easily manage your different Docker environments
 [Terraform](https://www.terraform.io/) | Terraform is a tool for building, changing, and versioning infrastructure (IaC).
 Supports tons of providers not only the major clouds.
-Essencialy great way to codify your infrastrcuture.
+Essentially great way to codify your infrastructure.
 [VirtualBox](https://www.virtualbox.org/) | An open source virtualization product developed by Oracle.
 [Wakatime](https://wakatime.com/) | Quantify your coding.
 Open source plugins for automatic programming metrics.
 [Wireshark](https://www.wireshark.org/) | Wireshark is an open source, network protocol analyzer.